JumpIfZero/public-wiki-and-bugs/triggers/projectile.md

 ---
 title: PROJECTILE
-description: When projectile with the specified ID spawns, this trigger is hit.
+description: Triggers when projectile is spawned
 parent: Triggers
 ---